carbon-language/carbon-lang/docs/project/milestones.md

         C++ interop, and any remaining gaps don't undermine the ability to evaluate the remaining features or the confidence in the overall evaluation.
-    -   Supports building working programs on Windows, macOS, and Linux.
+    -   Installs on Windows, macOS, and Linux, and builds working programs for those platforms.
 -   Build system integration for CMake, and documentation for integrating with Make or similar build systems.
--   An installation system or packages for Windows, macOS, and Linux.
 -   Basic documentation for evaluators from getting started to FAQs.

 ## Milestone 0.2: feature complete product for evaluation